About DMMO

 A NATIONAL PROFILE

-Our productions are covered and reviewed by national publications Opera News and Opera Today, and the company has been featured in the pages of The New York Times, The Wall Street Journal, The Chicago Tribune and The Kansas City Star in recent years.
+Our productions are covered and reviewed by national publications Opera News and Opera Today, and the company has been featured in the pages of The New Yorker, The New York Times, The Wall Street Journal, The Chicago Tribune and The Kansas City Star in recent years.

 FINANCIAL STABILITY